Unveiling CSRD – its ripple effect on transport and logistics

 The three focus areas Environmental, Social, and Governance (ESG)

-Figure 1: The three focus areas Environmental, Social, and Governance (ESG)
+Figure 2: The three focus areas Environmental, Social, and Governance (ESG)

 The concept of double materiality

-A core element of the CSRD is the so-called double materiality assessment which defines the specific sections of the reporting requirements a company needs to report on.
+A core element of CSRD is the so-called double materiality assessment which defines which specific sections a company needs to report on.
+Materiality assessment includes topics such as climate change adaptation and mitigation, the use of resources and waste production (circular economy), and biodiversity loss.
+A full list of topics to be assessed is provided here.

-1. The first materiality type is outside-in, financial materiality: when a sustainability risk affects a company’s financial performance, cash flow, its access to finance, or cost of capital.
+The first materiality type is outside-in, financial materiality: when a sustainability risk affects a company’s financial performance, cash flow, its access to finance, or cost of capital.

-Example.
-A company’s business model depends on a natural resource – for example, water – and it is likely to be affected by changes in the quality, availability, and pricing of that resource.
+Example: A company’s business model depends on a natural resource – for example, water – and it is likely to be affected by changes in the quality, availability, and pricing of that resource.

-1. The second materiality type is inside-out, environmental, and social materiality, how a company impacts the environment and social spheres.
+The second materiality type is inside-out, environmental, and social materiality, how a company impacts the environment and social spheres.

-Example 1.
-A company´s activities result in negative impacts, e.g., on local communities, and become subject to stricter government regulation (extra price, potential capital-compliant investments and/ or reputational costs).
+Example 1: A company´s activities result in negative impacts, e.g., on local communities, and become subject to stricter government regulation (extra price, potential capital-compliant investments and/ or reputational costs).

-Example 2.
-A company contributes to air and water pollution or greenhouse gas emissions.
+Example 2: A company contributes to air and water pollution or greenhouse gas emissions.

 The double materiality assessment of CSRD